-Kenya offers many opportunities for research projects for Intermediate students:
+Colombia offers many opportunities for research projects for Intermediate students:

-- Kenya presents many possibilities for historical research from tribal periods, colonial times and more recent situations.
-One could be the Mau Mau uprising which was a major factor leading to Independence. - Do a project on the Maasai, a culturally unique tribe of Kenyans. - There have been so many track and field successes by Kenyans in recent years that students interested in sports could do a very interesting project on aspects of this. - Students could research economic development since Independence in 1963.
-Kenya's wealth of natural resources could be explored. - Students can do a project on Kenya's unique geography, flora and fauna. - Be a tourist agent and present a unique holiday safari! - Look at the several Lenten activities in the Educational Resources section of the HCA on our website.
+- Colombia presents many possibilities for historical research from indigenous history, colonial times and more recent situations.
+Certainly, the activities of the Spanish conquerors and colonial missionary activity could be explored. - Do a project on pre-Spanish indigenous groups, which are distinct from Inca, Mayan or Aztec cultures. - Students can do a project on Colombia's unique geography, flora and fauna. - Be a tourist agent and present a unique holiday excursion! - Look at the several Lenten activities in the Educational Resources section of the HCA on our website.
 There are several challenging and interesting things for intermediate students.